evmcnb/quartz/content/Pearls/Caesarean Section.md

 - Case by case decision for pre-mature babies
 - Around 70-75% have a successful vaginal delivery
 - Contraindications include previous uterine rupture or classical caesarean scar

+For those having a VBAC need the following:
+- good IV access
+- continuous CTG
+- adequate progress